olympiacodes/code-of-conduct/README.md

 # DRAFT: Community Code of Conduct

-We are committed to providing a friendly, safe and welcoming environment for experienced and aspiring technologists, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.
+We are committed to providing a friendly, safe and welcoming environment for experienced and aspiring technologists, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.

 ## Purpose